Bandel: Tribeni

 Tribeni is 8 km from Bandel on the Bandel–Katwa line.
 Tribeni Tissues Limited, a specialty paper manufacturing company and a major supplier of tissue paper to the cigarette industry, is located at Tribeni.
 It was taken over by ITC in 1990.
-Tribeni in West Bengal is derived from the junction of three rivers Hooghly (A branch of Ganges), Kunti & Swaraswati.
-Tribeni burning ghat has Hindu Religious values.
+Tribeni in West Bengal is derived from the junction of three rivers – Hooghly (a branch of the Ganges), Kunti and Saraswati.
+The Tribeni Burning Ghat has Hindu religious values.

-The one of the biggest Thermal Power Station is also situated here which known as Bandel Thermal Power Station(BTPS).